MikeMcQuaid/mikemcquaid.com/talks.markdown

 ---
 <noscript>**Please enable JavaScript to view slides.**</noscript>

-### Homebrew - The Good, Bad and Ugly of OSX Packaging
+### Homebrew - The Good, Bad and Ugly of OS X Packaging
-Some of the things that Homebrew does well, badly and the special challenges that OSX packagers need to deal with.
+Some of the things that Homebrew does well, badly and the special challenges that OS X packagers need to deal with.
 Presented at [FOSDEM](https://fosdem.org) in 2015.

 <iframe width="678" height="408" src="//www.youtube.com/embed/Kh9d0uF_Qgo" frameborder="0" allowfullscreen></iframe>